GreenleafLab/nnn_paper/README.md

     - `nn_train.yml` for fitting and running linear regression models.
       Also available as a singularity container as defined in `nn_train.def`.

 To install, make sure `conda` is already installed, then run `conda create -f {path/to/yml/file/name}`.
-For example, `conda create -f envs/nnn.yml`.
+For example, `conda env create -f envs/nnn.yml`.

 ### RiboGraphViz